yizeyi18/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**:
   - True: Enforce LibRI to use `double` data type.
   - False: Enforce LibRI to use `complex` data type.
+  Setting it to True can effectively improve the speed of self-consistent calculations with hybrid functionals.
 - **Default**: depends on the [gamma_only](#gamma_only) option
   - True: if gamma_only
   - False: else